Ocelot21/openconfig-yang-tree-view/README.md

 ### 3. Settings:

 - Click on the "Settings" tab.
-- Configure the connection settings, including IP, port, username, password, and security protocol (HTTP/HTTPS).
+- Configure the connection settings including IP, port, username, password, and security protocol (HTTP/HTTPS).
+- Check "Enable subfolders" to enable parsing .yang files from subfolders contained in choosen folder